talitta-nunes/testing_sgp/README.md

 First run pip install -r requirements.txt
-Add your environment variables at the .env file, following the .envexample file Then run the api.py
+Add your environment variables at the .env file, following the .env.example file Then run the api.py